-In another study, 85% of participants state they check reviews “often or very often” before buying something online.
+In another study, 85% of participants state they check product reviews “often or very often” before buying something online.

-How to Ask for Reviews on Amazon
+How to Ask for Reviews on Amazon: 7 Proven Methods

-Most people don’t like writing reviews.
+However, most people don’t like writing reviews.
 This is why it is such a huge pain point for Amazon sellers.

 A normal Amazon review rate is around 1-2% (meaning you should get 1 or 2 reviews for every 100 sales).
 The good news is that many sellers don’t really have a strategy in place for following up and getting reviews.

 So if you’re able to increase your rate to around 3-5%, you’re going to be ahead of many of your competitors.

 You can do this by implementing a few smart ways to reach out to each Amazon customer.

 Here are seven white-hat methods you should use to ask for Amazon reviews.